N8-B/functional-js/README.md

 # Functional Programming in JavaScript

-An exercise to learn the basics of functional programming in JavaScript.
+A project for learning the basics of functional programming in JavaScript.
 It takes a small, mostly imperative website and refactors it using practical declarative and functional concepts.

 ## Functional Programming Topics Covered
 - pure functions